rostikbalagurak/pagingdemo/README.md

 # pagingdemo

-A simple android application that features the new Android Paging Library for creating the paginated list.
+A simple android application that features Android Paging Library for creating the paginated list.
 It allows the user to enter a range of integers and paginates data in that range.

 Build with help of: